Antoine de Malet, Marquis de Coupigny: Early career

-At the outbreak of the War of the Third Coalition, in 1805, Malet was appointed commanding officer of Campo de Gibraltar.
+At the outbreak of the War of the Third Coalition, in 1805, he was appointed commanding officer of Campo de Gibraltar.

 Peninsular War

-In 1807, he led the vanguard of the Spanish division that invaded Portugal.
+In 1807, Coupigny led the vanguard of the Spanish division that invaded Portugal.

 In 1808 the Junta Suprema promoted Coupigny to field marshal and lieutenant general.
 Given the command of the 2nd Division of the Army of Andalusia, under General Castaños, Coupigny's troops, some 7,300 foot soldiers and 500 horse, made up the vanguard of the Spanish forces at the decisive Battle of Bailén.

 He fought at Tudela (November 1808) and Belchite (June 1809), being promoted to commander of the Royal Guard that same year.

 In January 1809, Coupigny commanded the 5,121 troops of the 1st Division of the Army of the Centre; battalions from his division participated at the defeat at Uclés (January 1809).

 Following the death of General Reding in April 1809, Coupigny took interim command of the Army of Catalonia, with only 6,000 men left from Reding's army.

-In 1811 he commanded the 4th Army at La Albuera and, following Lapeña being relieved of command as a result Albuera, Coupigny was given command of the Army of Andalusia.
+In 1811 he commanded the 4th Army at La Albuera and, when Lapeña was relieved of command following the battle, Coupigny was given command of the Army of Andalusia.

 In 1812, Coupigny was appointed captain general of the Balearic Islands.